How to Figure Out the Type of Marketing Challenge You Have

 The most important thing here is to act fast and make decisions swiftly.
 The longer you wait, the more resources you’d have to use trying to market something that doesn’t have a vast market.

 2. Demand Challenge

-You’ll know if you have a demand challenge if you happen to have many repeat customers who love your product but not enough volume.
+You’ll know if you have a demand challenge if you have many repeat customers who love your product but not enough volume.

 The demand challenge also often denotes that you need to invest in brand awareness marketing to get people to know about your company and products.